fabiodellanna/docsify-poc/docs/README.md

 4 [↑](#bffn10)  The postage paid impression for the Letters with barcode (BMB) domestic and international service groups does not appear automatically in the address and applies to each request.

-#### 8.11.1 Posting BLN (electronic COD) via “Barcode” web service (for “Parcels” and “Swiss-Express”)
+#### 8.11.1 Posting BLN (electronic COD) via "Barcode" web service (for "Parcels" and "Swiss-Express")

 ##### BLN-defined transaction types

-If you already use the “Barcode” web service actively and would later like to programme BLN, we can provide a test environment for you.
+If you already use the "Barcode" web service actively and would later like to programme BLN, we can provide a test environment for you.
 Please contact Web Service Support for further information.

 The credit note for COD amounts can be applied by means of two different account types: